Efficient Memory Management for Deep Neural Net Inference: Related Work

 Caffe2's on-device inference engine employs NNPACK and QNNPACK \cite{wu2019machine}.
 These neural network operator libraries choose the best data layout and optimize off-chip memory access, but do not focus on minimizing the inference engine's memory footprint. \cite{li2016optimizing} similarly exploits data layout to optimize off-chip memory access and focuses on server-like settings which are not as resource-constrained as mobile or embedded devices.

-TensorFlow Lite (TFLite) GPU inference engine employs a memory manager for its GPU buffers~\cite{lee2019device}.
-Two approximations are explored for this NP-complete resource management problem~\cite{sethi1975complete}. \cite{sekiyama2018profile} solve the memory allocation problem as a special case of two-dimensional strip packing problem.
+TensorFlow Lite (TFLite) GPU employs a memory manager for its GPU buffers~\cite{lee2019device}.
+Two approximations are explored for this NP-complete resource management problem~\cite{sethi1975complete}, which is similar to register allocation problem, but more complex due to different sizes of tensors. \cite{sekiyama2018profile} solve the memory allocation problem as a special case of 2D strip packing problem.
 We present strategies that outperform these in most cases.